 Frying Oils

 There are lots of options when it comes to oil used for deep frying.
 Common options include peanut oil, vegetable oil, canola oil, safflower oil, and corn oil.
-Vegetable oil is the oil we recommend using for deep frying.
+Vegetable oil is the oil we recommend using for deep frying because it’s neutral and cheap.
+Peanut oil has a better flavor, but it’s quite a bit more expensive.

 Monitoring Oil Temperature

 The key to perfect fried chicken is keeping the oil temperature steady between 300โ350ยฐF.
 Too low, and your chicken gets greasy; too high, and the coating burns before the inside cooks.
 Use a deep-fry thermometer clipped to your pan or an instant-read thermometer to check frequently.
-Adjust the heat as neededโsmall tweaks go a long way!
+Just be sure to continue to monitor it and adjust the heating element as needed.

 Cooking Times